Indications for FOCALIN:

 Adults and Children:

 <6yrs: not established.
-Individualize. ≥6yrs: initially 2.5mg twice daily.
+Individualize. ≥6yrs: initially 2.5mg twice daily at least 4hrs apart; may increase by 2.5–5mg weekly; max 20mg/day.
 Switching from racemic methylphenidate (eg, Ritalin): ½ of racemic methylphenidate dose.
-Allow at least 4 hours between doses.
-May increase by 2.5–5mg weekly; max 20mg/day.

-History of drug dependence or alcoholism; monitor for abnormal behavior.
+High potential for abuse and dependence; monitor.
 Increased risk of sudden death, stroke, and MI; assess for presence of cardiac disease before initiating.
 Avoid in known structural cardiac abnormalities, cardiomyopathy, serious arrhythmias, coronary artery disease, and other cardiac problems.
 Pre-existing psychotic disorder.
-Bipolar disorder; screen for risk before initiation.
+Bipolar disorder.
+Screen for risk factors of developing a manic episode prior to initiation.
 Consider discontinuing if new psychotic/manic symptoms occur.
-Monitor for new or worsening aggressive behavior or hostility.
-Seizure disorder.
 Peripheral vasculopathy, including Raynaud's Phenomenon; monitor for digital changes.
-Monitor growth (esp. children), BP, HR, CBCs, differential, platelet counts.
+Monitor growth (esp. children), BP, HR.
 Reduce dose or discontinue if paradoxical aggravation of symptoms occur.
 Reevaluate periodically.
-Pregnancy (Cat.C).
-Nursing mothers.
+Pregnancy.
+Nursing mothers: monitor infants.

-Dyspepsia, dry mouth, decreased appetite, headache, anxiety, anorexia, insomnia, nausea, abdominal pain, weight loss; hypertension, tachycardia, visual disturbances, priapism.
+Dyspepsia, dry mouth, decreased appetite, headache, anxiety, pharyngolaryngeal pain, anorexia, nausea, abdominal pain, fever; weight loss, hypertension, tachycardia, priapism.

 XR 5mg, 10mg, 15mg, 20mg, 30mg, 40mg (YES); 25mg, 35mg (NO); tabs (YES)